 Moreover, this part of the Czech citizens has been growing rapidly, especially in recent months with the approach of the parliamentary elections, raising the issue of remaining in the EU, which was one of the most frequent themes of political parties’ programs.

 But why is it so?
-The most visible culprits are the populist politicians who have accused the European Union of being responsible for the migration crisis, and blamed the Europe.
+The most visible culprits are the populist politicians who have accused the European Union of being responsible for the migration crisis.

 Whether the quotas are the ideal solution or not is another question.
 On the other hand, it is undeniable that the populist politicians have abused the situation to find a culprit and have enjoyed the trust of voters.